Organic Seeds Edible Plants Organic Pest Controls Books Tools, Propagation & Fertilisers Sprouting & Microgreens Poultry Supplies Specials

 Sow carrots to avoid the very hot part of the year but also frosty periods.
 Sow either spring or autumn, in very mild areas all year round is possible.
 A sunny position is required.
 Carrots need a friable, well drained soil and appreciate mulching.
 Sow directly where they are to grow, 10 mm deep, 2-3 cm apart in rows 30 cm apart.
 Germination is slow, preventing the soil from drying out is important for success, covering seed rows with shadecloth or cardboard can help.
 Thin out to 5 cm apart.
 Avoid fresh animal manures as they can cause forking.
 Never try to transplant carrots as the roots will fork in all directions!

-Carrot 'Colour Mix' Organically certified
+Carrot 'Colour Mix' UT

 A beautiful colour mix that includes red, white, orange and purple skinned carrots with a great flavour.
 A very decorative appearance in salads or steamed.
 Eating a colour mix like this guarantees a wider range of nutrients are available in the food.

-Carrot 'Paris Market'
+Carrot 'Paris Market' UT

 Syn.
 'Tonda di Parigi'